BeepIsla/csgo-commend-bot/README.md

 - target `String`: SteamID/VanityURL/ProfileURL of target
 - serverID `String`: ServerID **or** IP of the server - [Read More](#server-id)
 - matchID `String`: Optional match ID, typically just `"0"` anyways - I always use `"0"`.
-- toSend `Number`: Amount of commends you want to send
+- toSend `Number`: Total amount of commends you want to send
+- perChunk `Number`: `toSend` will be split into parts of `perChunk` size
+- betweenChunks `Number`: Cooldown in milliseconds to wait after each part/chunk
 - cooldown `Number`: Cooldown in milliseconds to not reuse accounts - Currently set to 8 hours
-- betweenChunks `Number`: Cooldown in milliseconds between chunks - (I recommend a minimum of `240000` (4 minutes))
 - steamWebAPIKey `String`: Steam Web API key from [here](https://steamcommunity.com/dev/apikey)

 # Database Manager